ds-horizon/logwise/docs/setup-guides/self-host/kafka-setup.md

 ## Notes for LogWise

 - `auto.create.topics.enable=true` is required so Vector can publish to new topics.
-- `num.partitions=3` is the base; partition scaling is handled by the orchestrator.
+- `num.partitions=3` sets the default number of partitions for new topics.
 - If Vector cannot connect, verify `advertised.listeners` is reachable from the Vector host.